hassam7/laravel-api/readme.md

 # About Laravel

-A small project to learn how to implement restful services with authentication using laravel framework.
+A small project to learn how to implement restful LIKE services with authentication using laravel framework.

 ## Crud Operations.